andrewnathanco/splotch/README.md

-# challenge
+# Splotch

-Challenge is a word game that forces you to try and make the longest word possible.
+Splotch is a daily color game.